Mala1180/PPS-22-satify/doc/report/5-implementation.md

 in order to obtain better performances partly by giving up readability.
 Given that this algorithm's phase is recursive, I rewrote it in a `@tailrec` way ensuring that the compiler will optimize the code.

+While for the Expression utils and the algorithm I followed a TDD approach, for the GUI I decided to use a more traditional approach, testing the code manually to verify that it works as expected.

 ---
 [Previous](4-detailed-design.md) | [Next](6-retrospective.md)